HUSBAND, FATHER, SPORTS ENTHUSIAST AND COUNCILLOR FOR CUMBERLAND WARD

 Prior to his elected positions, Stephen’s steadfast belief in community service saw him help begin the St. Peter High School Alumni Association followed by sitting as President of the Queenswood Heights Community Association.
 Stephen also served as Orléans Ward representative on the City of Ottawa’s youth cabinet and as an inaugural member of the East End President’s Council.

 Stephen’s professional career began following his graduation from the University of Ottawa with an Honours Degree in Political Science.
-He has worked at the Privy Council Office, served as Policy Director for Canada 25, served the people of Ontario as a staff member to the Minister of Consumer and Business Services and has most recently worked at the Ottawa Hospital Foundation and Carleton University.
+He has worked at the Privy Council Office, served the people of Ontario as a staff member to the Minister of Consumer and Business Services and has worked at the Ottawa Hospital Foundation and Carleton University.